-The CIVITAS program exposes students to curriculum that they otherwise would not get in their regular high school schedule.
-This curriculum comes in the form of five semester courses.
+The CIVITAS program exposes students to a curriculum that they otherwise would not get in their regular high school schedule.
+This curriculum comes in the form of five semester-long courses.
 During their freshman year, students take Introduction to "Political Science" and "State and Local Government."
 The following year, they take "International Relations" and "Speech and Communications."
 The last course students must take is "Philosophy."

-While traditional course outline is laid out in the previous paragraph, students may take the courses at different grade levels to best fit their schedule.
+While the traditional course outline is laid out in the previous paragraph, students may take the courses at different grade levels to best fit their schedule.
 The only requirement is that students have to take the courses in order.

 Community Service Learning: